 Or consider the bankers of Goldman Sachs, many of them Harvard MBAs.
 What’s the purpose of having them learn about the impact of corporate social responsibility on brand equity if there’s no way to short it?

-As the self-proclaimed social media gurus say — and we’re big followers of self-proclaimed social media gurus — what’s most important is doing what your customers want because, according to the gurus, customers know everything.
+As the self-proclaimed social media gurus say — and we at HBR love us some self-proclaimed social media gurus — what’s most important is doing what your customers want because, according to the gurus, customers know everything.
 Customers are never wrong.
 Customers can see the future and determine what’s best for the world at large.